tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

     ..  method:: get(data, path)

         Get nested data that is pointed by the given path.
+The path can be either a dot-separated string (``http.scheme``) or an array-like table (``{ 'http', 'scheme'}``).

         Example: see :ref:`config_utils_schema_get_configuration`

+        :param any data: configuration data
+        :param any path: path to the target node

+        :return: data at the given path

     ..  _config-schema_object-map: